SF-24/MineshaftAPI/README.md

 ### Example

+``

 ### List of parameters

+### Obtaining custom items

+Custom items can be obtained using the `/getitem` command.
+This command is by default accessible to players with operator permissions.

+Usage: `/getitem <item name>`

+The item name is replaced by the name of the file the item is saved in (excluding the file extension), not the custom name of the item.

+Examples:
+`/getitem example-item` grants the player the item with the name `example-item`.
+This may be saved in the file `example-item.yml` or `example-item.yaml`

+`/getitem diamond-sword` grants the player the item with the name `diamond-sword`

 ## Plugin reloading
 The plugin can be reloaded via the `/mineshaft` command, which is automatically available to operators.